-Windows Printing Problems Problem No. 1 When I tried to install the Printing software for Peer-to-Peer printing, I received an error message and the installation was aborted..
+Windows Printing Problems

+Problem No. 1 When I tried to install the Printing software for Peer-to-Peer printing, I received an error message and the installation was aborted.
 Solution No. 1 This may be caused by an existing installation of the printer port software.
-Before attempting another installation: Remove the existing installation Restart your PC To remove an existing printer port installation: Open Start - Settings - Control Panel - Add/Remove Programs 2.
-Look for an entry with a name like "Shared Port", "Shared Printer Port", " Print Server Driver" or " Print Server Port".
-Select this item, click "Add/Remove", and confirm the deletion.
-Problem No. 2 On Windows 95, I installed the Print Port Driver for Peer-to-Peer Printing, but when I selected a port on a Print Server and clicked "Add", the printer was not installed.
-Solution No. 2 Try installing the Printer using the standard Windows tools, as follows:

-- - Start the Add Printer Wizard. - Select Network Printer when prompted "How is the printer attached to your Computer?", and click Next. - 3.
+Before attempting another installation: Remove the existing installation Restart your PC To remove an existing printer port installation: Open Start - Settings - Control Panel - Add/Remove Programs Look for an entry with a name like "Shared Port", "Shared Printer Port", " Print Server Driver" or " Print Server Port".
+3. Select this item, click "Add/Remove", and confirm the deletion.
+Problem No. 2 On Windows 95, I installed the Print Port Driver for Peer-to-Peer Printing, but when I selected a port on a Wireless Print Server and clicked "Add", the printer was not installed.
+Solution No. 2 Try installing the Printer using the standard Windows tools, as follows: 1.
+Start the Add Printer Wizard.
+2 Select Network Printer when prompted "How is the printer attached to your Computer?", and click Next.
 When prompted for the Network Path or Queue, enter a dummy value such as shown below.
 (Do NOT select Yes for "Do you print for MS-DOS programs?")
+Add Printer Wizard Type the network path or the queue name of your printer.
+If you don't know its name, click Browse to view available network printers.
+Network path or queue name: W123 Browse...
+Do you print from MS-DOS-based programs?
+C Yes No < Back Next > Cancel The printer wizard will display a message stating that "The Network

-- 4. The printer wizard will display a message stating that "The Network Printer is off-line".
+- Printer is off-line".
 This is OK.
-Continue the Add Printer Wizard until finished - Go to the Printers folder (Control Panel-Printers).
-The printer icon will be grayed out indicating the printer is not ready. - Right-click the Printer, and select Properties.
-Then select the Details 6. tab, as shown below.
+Continue the Add Printer Wizard until finished. - 5.
+Go to the Printers folder (Control Panel-Printers).
+The printer icon will be grayed out indicating the printer is not ready. - 6.
+Right-click the Printer, and select Properties.
+Then select the Details tab, as shown below.